kanglin-chen/kanglin-chen.github.io/_pages/3_teaching.md

 <!-- to add image to this page, do as below -->
-{% include image.html url="/assets/img/Teaching.jpg" description="Fall 2023, student poster session" %}
+{% include image.html url="/assets/img/Teaching.jpg" description="Fall 2023, student poster session on spatial analysis" %}

 <!--  to add link to text, do : [Link text Here](https://link-url-here.org) -->
 * Harvard University, 2023 -- now